Nova-Crafters/OilYourHair/README.md

 # OilYourHair
-Website for selling hair oil to other people.
+Website for selling nice hair oil to other people.